-We found that on average, families in NSW typically spend between 5% and 13% of their disposable household income per year on accessing early childhood services, depending on the number of children in the family using these services.
+We found that on average, families in NSW typically spend between 5% to 7% of their household income per year on accessing early childhood services.

-However, some families spend a substantial proportion of their household income on using services, even after existing Additional Child Care Subsidies (ACCS), where they apply as shown in Figure 5.6.t Families earning a pre-tax incomeu of less than \$20,800 per year on average spend at least 11% of their disposable (after tax) income to access early childhood services, with families earning less than \$7,800 per year spending, on average, 44% of their disposable income to access these services.
+However, some families spend a substantial proportion of their household income on using services, even after existing Additional Child Care Subsidies (ACCS), where they applyq.
+As shown in Figure 5.6, families earning less than \$20,800 per year on average spend at least 11% of their income to access early childhood services, with families earning less than \$7,800 per year spending, on average, 40% of their income to access services.
 These families may also be paying for unsubsidised hours due to the conditions of the CCS activity test (discussed further in section 5.2.1).

-Figure 5.6 Yearly average family out-of-pocket costs of accessing early childhood services as a proportion of disposable household income in NSW 2021-22 (\$ nominal)
+Figure 5.6 Yearly average family out-of-pocket costs per child as a proportion of household income for long day care in NSW 2021-22 (\$ nominal)